Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 which is already amazing.

-But apparently one time Brando would be in the middle
+Brando would be in the middle of a scene

-would repeat there's a robbery at Woolworths
+there's a robbery at Woolworths.

 That's fucking great.

-The other actresses have to improvise.
+The other actresses just have to improvise.

-They're like, that's fucking Marlon Brando.
+Why was they're like, that's fucking Marlon Brando.

-They're like, yes, the Woolworths on this island.
+They're like, yes, the Woolworth's on this island.

 Yeah.